 Dr. Mohler, a former president of the Evangelical Theological Society, has presented lectures or addresses at institutions including Columbia University, the University of Virginia, Wheaton College, Samford University, Trinity Evangelical Divinity School, the University of Richmond, Mercer University, Cedarville University, Beeson Divinity School, London School of Theology, Reformed Theological Seminary, The Master’s Seminary, Geneva College, Biola University, Covenant Theological Seminary, The Cumberland School of Law, The Regent University School of Law, Colorado Christian University, Grove City College, Vanderbilt University and the historic Chautauqua Institution, among many others.

 Dr. Mohler is listed in Who’s Who in America and other biographical reference works, serves on the boards of several organizations including World News Group, and previously served on the board of Focus on the Family.
-He is a member of the Council for Biblical Manhood and Womanhood, serves as a council member for The Gospel Coalition, and is a teaching fellow for Ligonier Ministries.
+He is a member of the Council for Biblical Manhood and Womanhood and serves as a council member for The Gospel Coalition.
 In addition, he is a co-founder of Together for the Gospel.

 He is married to Mary, and they have two children, Katie and Christopher.
 In 2015 Dr. and Mrs. Mohler welcomed their first grandchild, Benjamin and in 2018 their second grandchild, Henry, both born to Katie and her husband Riley.